mynksnh/ArchKatas2022/Readme.md

 *Evaluating the architecture against driving caharacteristics*
 + Scalability - Domain functionality with high scalability requirements are isolated into stateless microservices.
 The Connections service is meant to be the most compute intensive, serving higher traffic than others, it is therefore designed to be stateless with no associated persistent data store.
 Fitness tests for scalability will involve running tests against staging clusters with simulated web traffic
-+ Performance - We mitigate network lanency related performace issues with rffective domain partitioning of data and services and avoiding distributed transactions.
++ Performance - We mitigate network latency related performace issues with effective domain partitioning of data and services and avoiding distributed transactions.
 Individual services can be tested and benchmarked for perfomance
 + Extensibility - The combination of Microservices, event driven communication and serverless depolyment lends itself well to an extensible architecture, allowing new components and services to be introduced to serve additional requirements and use cases.
 However, it is difficult to test a system for extensibilty, strict adherence to loose coupling and high cohesion between components is needed.

 *Risks*